david-livadaru/DLInterval/README.md

     ]
 ```

-You must to import the module using:
+You must import the module using:

 ```swift
 import DLInterval